vtempest/ai-research-agent/README.md

 11. If the user clicks a keyphrase, or if there was a search query leading to doc, we can compare similarity of query to which keyphrase is most similar -- then we give that keyphrase a lot more weight and rerank everything from step #8 TextRank.

-#### 📈📉 BM25 with WikiIDF: Term Specificity Search for a Single Doc
+#### 🌍📖 WORLD: Wikipedia Outline Relational Lexicon & Dictionary

+ Search and outline a research base using Wikipedia's 100k popular pages as the core topic phrases graph for LLM Research Agents.
+Most of the documents online (and by extension thinking in the collective conciousness) can revolve around core topic phrases linked as a graph.
+If all the available docs are nodes, the links in the graph can be extracted Wiki page entities and mappings of dictionary phrases to their wiki page.
+These can serve as topic labels, keywords, and suggestions for LLM followup questions.
+Documents can be linked in a graph with: 1. wiki page entity recognition 2. frequent keyphrases 3. html links 4. research paper references 5. keyphrases to query in global web search 6. site-specific recommendations.
+These can lay the foundation for LLM Research Agents to fully grok, summarize, and outline a research base.

+* 240K total words & phrases, first 117K first-word or single words to check every token against.
+100K Wikipedia Page Titles and links - Wikipedia most popular pages titles.
+Also includes domain specificity score and what letters should be capital.
+* 84K  words and 67K phrases in dictionary lexicon  OpenEnglishWordNet, a better updated version of Wordnet - multiple definitions per term, 120k definitions, 45 concept categories
+* JSON Prefix Trie  - arranged by sorting words and phrases for lookup by first word to tokenize by word, then find if it starts a phrase based on entries, for Phrase Extraction from a text.
+There is ["unanimous consensus"](https://johnresig.com/blog/javascript-trie-performance-analysis/) that Prefix Trie [O(1) lookups](https://github.com/daviddwlee84/LeetCode/blob/master/Notes/DataStructure/Trie_PrefixTree.md) (instead of thaving to loop through the index for each lookup)  makes it the best data type for this task.

+#### 📈📉 WRITFAT: Weight Relevance by Inference of Topics and Frequency Averages for Terms

 Calculate term specificity for a single doc with BM25 formula by using Wikipedia term frequencies as the baseline Inverse Frequency across Documents.

-WikiBM25 unlike BM25 solves the need to pass in all docs to compute against all documents in a database.
+WikiBM25 solves the need to pass in all docs to compute against all documents in a database.
 The problem with BM25 and TF-IDF is that a large set of documents is needed to find the words that are repeated often across all.
 These overused words are often the same list of words, so using Wikipedia's term frequencies ensures a common sense baseline against a neutral corpus.

 Use this list to Replace or Combine with All Documents IDF - Many websites may have less than a hundred pages to search through and that is not enough to find which terms are domain-specific.
 They can score a single doc at a time to find the weight each word in query gets.
 Wikipedia IDf can be a baseline IDF to average with the All Docs IDF for uniqueness across the average public and the specific domain.